The Opacity Algorithm: The Mathematical Reason to Paint Dark to Light

 Technical FAQ

-What do I do if my light paint won't cover the number?
+What do I do if my light paint will not cover the printed number?

 Should I paint from background to foreground instead?